manishdatt/machine_learning/README.md

 # machine_learning
-Most of these notebooks are derived from the Python Data Science Handbook.
+Most of these notebooks are derived from the Python Data Science Handbook by Jake VanderPlas.